Trauma Service

 May 1998 Establishment of Trauma Team Activation Criteria

-Apr 2003 Holding regular meetings with other 5 Trauma Centres and presented combined data
+Apr 2003 Holding regular meetings with other 5 trauma centres with presentation of combined data

-Apr 2005 Commemcing Trauma Diversion Scheme in HKWC
+Apr 2005 Commencement of Trauma Diversion Scheme in Hong Kong West Cluster

-May 2006 Estabishment of "TBI" calling system for managing patients with traumatic brain injury
+May 2006 Establishment of "TBI" calling system for managing patients with traumatic brain injury

 Sep 2008 First FAST course - Introduction to FAST scan guideline for non-radiologist